Chemistry with Environmental & Sustainable Chemistry

 What Will I Study

-This is a sample pathway for a degree in Chemistry.
-Topics include physical, inorganic and organic chemistry, chemistry of materials, instrumental analysis and spectroscopy.
+This is a sample pathway for a degree in Chemistry with Environmental & Sustainable Chemistry.

 First Year